ebu/radiodns-manager/README.md

 Unless required by applicable law or agreed to in writing, software distributed under the Licence is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the Licence for the specific language governing permissions and limitations under the Licence.

-Depencencies and theirs licenses can be found in specifics READMEs in subfolders.
+Dependencies and theirs licenses can be found in specifics READMEs in sub folders.

 ## Project lead